DLTER Reality Types help you understand the pattern you tend to fall back on when life changes.

 You prefer consistent systems: routines, repeatable schedules, clear rules, and predictable progressions.

 Strength: reliability and compounding.
-Watch-out: too much disruption can feel draining—or trigger rigidity.
+Watch for: too much disruption can feel draining or make you rigid.

 You prefer flexible systems: options, improvisation, rapid adaptation, and learning as you go.

 Strength: resilience and responsiveness.
-Watch-out: without anchors, “flexible” can slide into inconsistent.
+Watch for: without anchors, flexibility can slide into inconsistency.

 You tend to keep a stable identity core and improve by upgrading the system around it.

 Strength: consistency and commitment.
-Watch-out: if the current identity story can’t fit the next chapter, you may resist needed change.
+Watch for: if the current identity story cannot fit the next chapter, you may resist needed change.

 You tend to update identity through meaningful shifts, seasons, and reinvention phases.

-Strength: ability to evolve and re-author the self.
-Watch-out: “reset energy” can become a loop if you don’t keep anchors.
+Strength: evolution and self-authoring.
+Watch for: reset energy can become a loop if you do not keep anchors.

 Middle scores are not a flaw.
-They often signal blend capacity—you can operate near the center without collapsing into one extreme.
+They often signal blend capacity: the ability to operate near the center without collapsing into one extreme.

-DLTER is easiest to understand as a coordinate system.
+DLTER is easiest to understand as a mapping system.
+You are not being typed from one trait, one answer, or one mood.

 1) Axis scores are continuous

-You’re not a binary label.
-You can be strongly ST, lightly ST, or right down the middle.
+You are not forced into a hard binary.
+You can be strongly ST, lightly ST, or close to the middle.

-Near-center scores often mean you can switch strategies depending on context.
+Near-center scores often mean you can switch strategies depending on the situation.

-Some people are genuinely stable near key midpoints (for example, ST/FL blend).
+Some people are genuinely stable near key midpoints, such as an ST/FL blend.

-DLTER includes prototypes for those patterns instead of forcing everyone into extremes.
+DLTER includes patterns for those people instead of forcing everyone into extremes.

 Your quiz result also shows a match strength.
-If it’s “Exploratory,” treat your top type as a starting point
+If it is Exploratory, treat your top type as a starting point

-If you only used extremes, you’d get 8 “corner” configurations (one for each IN/EX × ST/FL × FX/TR combination).
+If you only used extremes, you would get 8 corner configurations: one for each IN/EX × ST/FL × FX/TR combination.

-DLTER adds 4 additional prototypes to represent common boundary patterns that many people live in consistently.
+DLTER adds 4 additional prototypes to represent boundary patterns that many people live in consistently.

 Axis Synthesizer and Resonant Fieldholder represent a stable ST/FL blend on the Emergence axis.